Nbk2938/emecus/README.md

 - https://www.youtube.com/playlist?list=PLy7Yj5uiu0nqwHYuETZX1T-y-8dnMMtht

 It contains varius programms:

+- in the folder rupy (python) you'll find:
+  - the same program written in python code with the implementation of the two phase algorithm of Kochiemba
+  - the programm with the fastest resolution time
+  - to view the hole code just download the hole package and open it with vs Code

 - in the folder rubi (pde) you'll find:
   - the finished programm is contained in the folder "RUBY8" and
   - the progress i made to the finisched programm